 1. CSHOs must verify that the assignment has the correct Unemployment Insurance Number (UI).
-Questions regarding UI numbers will be directed to the Planning, Statistics and Information Management (PSIM) Bureau.
-UI Numbers contain 12 total digits, which specifically identify an employer site.
-For the public sector, the UI Number to be entered on the OSHA - 1 will contain a "P" in the last 5 digits (1234567-P2345).
-The "P" numbers are provided on the secondary page of the assignment list.
+Questions regarding UI Numbers will be directed to the PSIM Bureau.
+UI Numbers contain 12 total digits or letters, which specifically identify an employer site.
+For the public sector, the UI Number to be entered on the OSHA-1 will contain a "P" or "PS" in the last 5 spaces (1234567-P2345 or PS282).
+The "P" or "PS" numbers associated with each survey will be provided on the secondary page of the assignment list.
 Searches for a site's number(s) may be conducted on the PSIM Targeting Intranet Site.

-2. CSHOs must ensure that they identify the employer correctly in the Ownership Block of the OSHA-1.
-Assignments involving county or municipal employers/entities shall be identified as 'B. Local Government'.
-Assignments that are state employers/entities shall be identified as 'C. State Government'.
-CSHOs are encouraged to use the "Site Information Change Request" form on the targeting system for any updates or additions of public sector site information they may encounter during the inspection process.
-3. There are no specific codes for public sector inspections to be entered under Strategic Plan Activities, National Emphasis Programs, Local Emphasis Programs, or Local Initiatives blocks on the OSHA-1.
+2. CSHOs must ensure that they identify the employer correctly in the "ownership" block of the OSHA-1.
+Assignments involving county or municipal employers/entities will be identified as 'B. Local Government'.
+Assignments that are state employers/entities will be identified as 'C. State Government'.
+CSHOs are encouraged to use the "Site Information Change Request" form on the targeting system for any updates or additions of public sector site or survey information they may encounter during the inspection process.
+3. There are no specific codes for public sector inspections to be entered under Strategic Plan Activities, National Emphasis Programs, Local Emphasis Programs, Local Initiatives, or optional information fields blocks on the OSHA-1.

-If the inspection process includes actions by the CSHOs to qualify as program improvements, the CSHO shall enter the appropriate code under the Hazards section of the Strategic Plan Activities block on the OSHA-1.
+If the inspection process includes actions by the CSHOs to qualify as program improvements, the CSHO will enter the appropriate code under the hazards section of the Strategic Plan Activities block on the OSHA-1.